getempower/api-documentation/README.md

   "id": 499, // unique identifier
   "name": "Ask if they're registered to vote", // a string title "description": "Voting by mail has started!", // a short sub-title description of the CTA

   // may contain arbitrary html
-  "instructionsHtml": "<p>Thank you for becoming a leade!
+  "instructionsHtml": "<p>Thank you for becoming a leader!
 Below is your prioritized list, presently prioritized by their likelihood to vote.&nbsp; High priority is your friends and family that are the least likely to vote.&nbsp; Give them a call and let them know why you care so much about issues that affect and are affect by our government, locally and at the State and Federal levels as well. &nbsp;<b r><br>Let them know you'll be checking in with them about these issues throughout the year as elections come and go.<b r><br>And thank you so much for joining the program!</p>",

-  // a list of questions that should be asked of the people beneath you
+  // Deprecated.
+A list of questions that should be asked of the people beneath you
   // in the relational tree
   "questions": [
     {